mehulagg/gitlab_test/doc/user/group/saml_sso/scim_setup.md

 1. Below the mapping list click on **Show advanced options > Edit attribute list for AppName**.

-1. Ensure the `externalId` is the primary and only required field.
+1. Ensure the `id` is the primary and required, and `externalId` is also required.

    NOTE: **Note:**
    `username` should neither be primary nor required as we don't support